 2. PRINCIPLE AND SUMMARY OF TEST PROCEDURE

 This procedure is conducted by collecting samples of crude oil or condensate and produced water upstream of a separator or tank where flashing may occur.
-Samples must be collected under pressure and according to the methods specified in this procedure.
+Samples shall be collected under pressure and according to the methods specified in this procedure.
 If a pressure separator is not available for collecting samples, sampling shall be conducted using a portable pressurized separator.

-Two sampling methods are specified for collecting liquid samples and are referenced in GPA Standard 2174-93 Sections 2.1c and 2.1a.
+Two sampling methods are specified for collecting liquid samples.
 The first method requires a double valve cylinder and the second requires a piston-type constant pressure cylinder.
 Both methods shall be conducted as specified in this procedure.

 The laboratory methods specified for this procedure are based on American Standards and Testing Materials (ASTM), US Environmental Protection Agency (US EPA), and Gas Processor Association (GPA) methods.
 These laboratory methods measure the volume and composition of gases that flash from the liquids, including a Gas-Oil or Gas-Water Ratio, as well as the molecular weight and weight percent of the gaseous compounds.
 Included are procedures for measuring the bubble point pressure and conducting a laboratory flash analysis.
 The laboratory results are used with the crude oil or condensate or produced water throughput to calculate the mass of emissions that are flashed from the liquids per year.